 So in January I left the -22°C weather in Canada to begin my startup internship with Start Me Up in Bali.

 Start Me Up matched me with a remote internship at a book publishing startup.
 I’d worked at a book store for six years so it was an amazing fit.

 Since coming to Bali I’ve been working as an editorial assistant, reaching out to editors and trying to match them with up-and-coming authors, in addition to researching and writing for their monthly newsletter.

 I’m an avid bookworm so it’s exciting to get experience in the publishing industry and see how possibilities for remote work exist in even the most traditional industries.

 After the one month internship, my startup offered me a position to work for them remotely.

 And since I left Canada, I’ve had the opportunity to travel to other parts of Indonesia, (Komodo islands, Java), Australia, Thailand, Cambodia, Singapore, Malaysia – all while working for the same startup.

 Next I’m going to South Korea, Japan and Vietnam.

-My experience with start me up was really positive I had a great startup I was doing something I was super interested in.
+My experience with Start Me Up was really positive, I had a great startup and was doing something I was super interested in.

-In the co-working space, you truly meet people from every corner of the world with such diverse backgrounds.
-It is much more social than I expected and there are multiple networking events every week so making friends outside of the other Start Me Up interns is easy and fun.
+In the co-working space, you meet people from every corner of the world with such diverse backgrounds.
+It was much more social than I expected and there are multiple networking events every week so making friends outside of the other Start Me Up interns is easy and fun.